springernature/frontend-toolkits/context/design-tokens/README.md

 ```
 ### Design Tokens NPM Scripts

-There are several NPM scripts available that can be run to generate the design tokens.
+There are several npm scripts available that can be run to generate the design tokens.

 #### Deleting existing Design Tokens
 To delete all of the generated `scss` files from the front-end toolkits and the components, run: